nvi-inc/fs-vgos/fs-vgos.md

     mk6in
     ```

+    as shown in step #1 above.

     which will show the Gb/s by interface in the FS log.
 For example, a
     rate of 2 Gb/s should should look like

         #popen#mk6in/eth2 2.078 eth3 2.079 eth4 2.079 eth5 2.079 Gb/s

-    If one or more interfaces are not showing the approximate nominal
+    If all interfaces are receiving data at the correct rate, it may
-    data rate (initially 2 Gb/s per interface), it is likely that the
-    corresponding RDBEs needs to be reconfigured.
+    be that the VDIF epochs of all the RDBEs don't agree.
+See [Verify
+    RDBE time, offsets, and VDIF epochs] for detail on how to
+    verify/set.

     You can also check if the disk is full with